SocketCluster/socketcluster-client/README.md

 #### Via Browserify

-To build SocketCluster Client with browserify, use:
+To build Asyngular Client with browserify, use:

 ```bash
 ./browserify-build.sh